wvanderwey/ROP/About.md

 ##Profile of repeat elements

-We developed [rprofile](https://github.com/smangul1/rprofile) to categorize the reads into repeat categories based on the compatibility of each read with repeat instances defined by [RepeatMasker](http://www.repeatmasker.org/).
-The [[more details] (http://serghei.bioinformatics.ucla.edu/rop/repeats/)]
+We developed [rprofile](https://github.com/smangul1/rprofile) to categorize the mapped reads into repeat categories based on the compatibility of each read with repeat instances defined by [RepeatMasker](http://www.repeatmasker.org/) [[more details] (http://serghei.bioinformatics.ucla.edu/rop/repeats/)]